In newly constructed facilities we test the performance of the equipment and balance

 is an independent specialized NEBB certified contractor performing TAB services on

 commercial systems throughout the greater DFW area.
-In general, T.A.B.CO. performs
+T.A.B.CO. performs air and hydronic

-air and hydronic measurements on the HVAC systems and adjusts the flows as required
+measurements on the HVAC systems and adjusts the flows as required to achieve optimum

-to achieve optimum performance of the building environmental equipment.
-The balancing
+performance of the building environmental equipment.
+The balancing is usually based

-is usually based upon the design flow values required by the Mechanical Engineer
+upon the design flow values required by the Mechanical Engineer for the project.

-for the project.
-At completion of the TAB work, T.A.B.CO. submits a written report
+At completion of the TAB work, T.A.B.CO. submits a written report summarizing the

-summarizing the testing and balancing and noting any deficiencies found during the
+testing and balancing and noting any deficiencies found during the TAB work.

 Testing is the use of specialized and calibrated instruments to measure temperatures,